-- · recognition of right-of-use assets; and - recording the value of lease liabilities recognized under the heading Other Liabilities.
+- recognition of right-of-use assets; and - recording the value of lease liabilities recognized under the heading Other Liabilities.

-Registration from the landlord's point of view
+Impacts from the lessor's perspective

 As of December 31, 2020 and 2019, the Bank has no leases in which it is a lessor.